 This includes inter-hospital transfers that are necessary because the original admitting hospital does not have the required clinical facilities.
 It does not extend to transfers due to patient preferences.

 Informed financial consent

-12 months for pregnancy related conditions
+- 12 months for pregnancy and birth related treatments (obstetrics),

 - assisted reproductive treatments

 - stem cells, bone marrow and organ transplant

 Nor are they required to provide cover for:

 - treatment provided outside Australia, including necessary treatment en route to or from Australia

 - treatment arranged in advance of the insured's arrival in Australia

 - services and treatment which are covered by compensation or damages provisions of any kind